 Low Flow Light - Illuminates when flow to the analyzer is less than 0.4 scfh.
-When the Low Flow Light is illuminated, the ON-LINE light will be off indicating that no ionizing voltage is being applied to the analytical cell.
+When the Low Flow Light is on, the ON-LINE light will be off indicating that no ionizing voltage is being applied to the analytical cell.

 Overrange Alarm Light - Illuminates when discharge brightness deteriorates due to an unusually high level of impurity in the sample gas.
-The DPM indicates a low level impurity analysis in this mode.
+The DPM (Digital Panel Meter) indicates a low level impurity analysis in this mode.